Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Networks, isomorphism, and network distances

 Recall that any finite set $X$ can be equipped with the discrete topology, and any map $\w_X:X\times X \r \R$ is continuous with respect to the discrete topology.
 Thus the elements of $\Ncal$ trivially fit into the framework of $\Ngen$.
 Throughout the paper, we will always understand finite networks to be equipped with the discrete topology.

 While we are interested in $\Ncal$ for practical applications, a key ingredient of our theoretical framework is the collection of \emph{compact networks}.
 We define these to be the networks $(X,\w_X)$ satisfying the additional constraint that $X$ is compact.
-The collection of compact networks is denoted $\Ncom$.
+The collection of compact networks is denoted \gls{Ncom}.
 Specifically, we write:

-Compact networks are of special practical interest because they can be finitely approximated, in a manner that we will make precise in \S\ref{sec:cpt-finite-samp}.
-Real world networks that are amenable to computational tasks are necessarily finite, so whenever possible, we will state our results for compact networks.
+Compact networks are of special practical interest because they can be finitely approximated in a manner that we will make precise in Section \ref{sec:cpt-finite-samp}.
+Real world networks that are amenable to computational tasks are necessarily finite and may be viewed as samples drawn from an underlying compact network, so whenever possible, we will state our results for compact networks.
 Occasionally we will provide examples of noncompact networks to illustrate interesting theoretical points.

+The aforementioned finite reversibility property is defined for the special subclass of \emph{dissimilarity networks} that is described as follows.

+\begin{definition}[Dissimilarity networks \gls{Ngendis}] A \emph{dissimilarity network} is a network $(X,A_X)$ where $A_X:X\times X \to \R_+$ and $A_X(x,x') = 0$ if and only if $x= x'$.
+Neither symmetry nor triangle inequality is assumed.
+The collection of all such networks is denoted $\Ngendis$.
+The finite and compact settings are denoted as $\Ndis$ and $\Ncomdis$, respectively. \end{definition}